Believe it or not, selfies can be a tool we use to cultivate self-discovery and self-love.

-I used to not like selfies at all.
-I thought they were pretty ego-centric.
+I didn’t always realize this.
+I used to not like selfies at all because I thought they were pretty egocentric.
 Also, I usually hated the way I looked in pictures in general.
 Selfies seemed like just one more way to cause myself photographic suffering.

 Let the Selfie Games Begin

 And then one day in grad school, I was really stressed out after writing and grading papers all day, and I started taking taking selfies as a form of stress relief.
 I was surprised at what I saw in my selfies.

 My selfies revealed to me different aspects of my face I had never noticed before when looking in a mirror or looking at myself in pictures taken by other people.
 (Note: Of course the rest of this post has selfies of me–both bad ones and good ones–but at the end, I want to talk about selfies of you, too.)

 This is a selfie I took in my car before the pandemic when I was waiting to go to hula hoop class.
 I think it has a vintage feel to it, and I liked it for that reason.
 It has a filter on it, which I will talk about shortly.

 I started taking selfies in different settings and lighting, and I discovered that selfies could function like a type of grown up play-acting or dress-up.
 Sometimes when I take selfies, I wear specific clothes and use different props or backgrounds to create a mood.

 These are two selfies I took the other day when I was stressed out after grading a lot papers.
 I took these selfies in a corner of my home office and was trying to create a vintage professor look.
 I was really surprised at how they turned out.
 Both of these photos have filters on them.

 I see expressions on my face that I didn’t realize I could make, and I realize that I am capable of expressing a wide range of different moods.
 I can look silly, sophisticated, confident, coy, daring, and dynamic.

 Sometimes when I look at my selfies, I feel like I am meeting myself–or certain aspects of myself–for the first time.